South Western Railway (2017–2025): Franchise award

 In January 2020, SWR announced that they were in discussions with the government regarding the future of the franchise following a £137 million loss, with termination of the contract being a possibility.

 By mid-2020, SWR had considerably curtailed its services in response to the significant decline of passenger travel amid the COVID-19 pandemic.
 From 15 June 2020, both passengers and staff on public transport in England, including SWR services, were required to wear face coverings while travelling, and that anyone failing to do so would be liable to be refused travel or fined.

 In December 2020, it was announced that terms for the abolition of the franchise system for SWR had been agreed, and that the company would be given a management contract to run until 1 April 2023 when the ERMA (Emergency Recovery Measures Agreement) for the franchise ends in March 2021.
 During October 2021, the contract was updated with a finish date of 28 May 2023, with an option to extend further if required by the DfT.

-In February 2023 the contract was further extended until May 2025.
+In February 2023, the contract was further extended until May 2025.

-SWR is one of several train operators impacted by the 2022–2023 United Kingdom railway strikes, which are the first national rail strikes in the UK for three decades.
-Its workers are amongst those who are participating in industrial action due to a dispute over pay and working conditions.
-SWR is capable of operating a minimal timetable on any of the planned dates for the strikes due to the number of staff involved.
+SWR is one of several train operators impacted by the 2022–2024 United Kingdom railway strikes, which were the first national rail strikes in the UK for three decades.
+Its workers were amongst those participating in industrial action due to a dispute over pay and working conditions.
+The number of staff involved allowed SWR to remain capable of operating a minimal timetable on any of the planned dates for the strikes.

+Public Ownership

+In December 2024, after the Starmer government passed legislation to re-nationalise passenger rail in Great Britain, the government announced that the South Western rail area would be taken back into public ownership following the expiry of South Western Railway's contract.
+South Western Railway was the first area to be re-nationalised.
+The DfT Operator owned South Western Railway Limited took over from SWR on 25 May 2025.

 Services

-South Western Railway is the main operator for western Surrey, Hampshire and Dorset, and also serves London, Berkshire, Wiltshire, Somerset and Devon.
+South Western Railway was the main operator for western Surrey, Hampshire, Dorset and the Isle of Wight, and also served Greater London, Berkshire, Wiltshire, Somerset and Devon.